ingkebil/development/docs/publish/prod.md

       - Is the code adhering to the language standards?
       - Where is the unit test?
       - Did any signatures of existing functions or methods change?
+      - Check [the code review guide](code-review.md) to see that you didn't miss anything.
 - Test the PR on stage by deploying your branch
     - Do this with your reviewer
     - Announce on TTNs daily standup